9-Ingredient Vegan Lentil Loaf that even meat-eaters love! (Gluten free + Nut Free!)

 I’m not kidding you.
 My jaw was on the floor when I first tried a bite.
 I went through multiple recipe tests of this just so that we could continue having it for lunch and dinner haha!

-What to serve a vegan hummus lentil loaf with:
+What to serve a vegan meatloaf with:

 Well, if you’re making this for Friendsgiving or Thanksgiving, which I highly recommend you do, you’ll definitely want to pair with the standard Thanksgiving accompaniments!
 I have a few favorites here that I’ll list: